Virtual-Labs/virtual-mass-transfer-lab-iitg/README.md

-# speech-signal-processing-laboratory-iitg
+# virtual mass transfer Laboratory
-This repo contains the source code for "Speech Signal Processing Laboratory" lab from IIT Guwahati
+This repo contains the source code for "virtual mass transfer Laboratory" lab from IIT Guwahati